telerik/ajax-docs/controls/orgchart/how-to/passing-context-information-to-the-server.md

 ---
 title: Passing Context Information to the Server
-page_title: Passing Context Information to the Server | UI for ASP.NET AJAX Documentation
+page_title: Passing Context Information to the Server | RadOrgChart for ASP.NET AJAX Documentation
 description: Passing Context Information to the Server
 slug: orgchart/how-to/passing-context-information-to-the-server
 tags: passing,context,information,to,the,server